 Date Changes Page August 2012 The notes in Table 8-2 • Designer State (resulting from I/O attribute modification) were revised to clarify which device families support programmable input delay (SAR 39666).
-June 2011 Figure 8-2 • SmartGen Catalog was updated (SAR 24310).
+215 June 2011 Figure 8-2 • SmartGen Catalog was updated (SAR 24310).
 Figure 8-3 • Expanded I/O Section and the step associated with it were deleted to reflect changes in the software.
-204 The following rule was added to the "VREF Rules for the Implementation of Voltage-Referenced I/O Standards" section: 215 Only minibanks that contain input or bidirectional I/Os require a VREF.
+The following rule was added to the "VREF Rules for the Implementation of Voltage-Referenced I/O Standards" section: 227 Only minibanks that contain input or bidirectional I/Os require a VREF.
 A VREF is not needed for minibanks composed of output or tristated I/Os (SAR 24310).
 July 2010 Notes were added where appropriate to point out that IGLOO nano and ProASIC3 nano devices do not support differential inputs (SAR 21449). v1.4 (December 2008) IGLOO nano and ProASIC3 nano devices were added to Table 8-1 • Flash-Based FPGAs.
-The notes for Table 8-2 • Designer State (resulting from I/O attribute modification) were revised to indicate that skew control and input delay do not apply to nano devices.
-203 v1.3 (October 2008) The "Flash FPGAs I/O Support" section was revised to include new families and make the information more concise.
-202 v1.2 (June 2008) The following changes were made to the family descriptions in Table 8-1 • Flash- Based FPGAs: 202 ProASIC3L was updated to include 1.5 V. The number of PLLs for ProASIC3E was changed from five to six. v1.1 (March 2008) This document was previously part of the I/O Structures in IGLOO and ProASIC3 Devices document.
+214 The notes for Table 8-2 • Designer State (resulting from I/O attribute modification) were revised to indicate that skew control and input delay do not apply to nano devices.
+215 v1.3 (October 2008) v1.2 (June 2008) The following changes were made to the family descriptions in Table 8-1 • Flash- Based FPGAs: 214 ProASIC3L was updated to include 1.5 V. The number of PLLs for ProASIC3E was changed from five to six. v1.1 (March 2008) This document was previously part of the I/O Structures in IGLOO and ProASIC3 Devices document.
 The content was separated and made into a new document.
-Table 8-2 • Designer State (resulting from I/O attribute modification) was updated to include note 2 for IGLOO PLUS.
-203
+N/A Table 8-2 • Designer State (resulting from I/O attribute modification) was updated to include note 2 for IGLOO PLUS.
+215